software-students-fall2022/specification-exercise-team-5/README.md

 ## Product Vision Statement

-NYU students had a long problem with the current reservation system for the Bobst library, dining areas, technology requirements (computer lab), and classrooms.
-With the huge target audience among NYU students from undergraduate to graduate, the demand for a new study-space reservation system is significantly increasing.
-We intend to solve this problem by creating an interactive, real-time reservation system superior to what we have now.
+NYU students are in need of a comprehensive and unified reservation system for Bobst, dining areas, technology, and classrooms, yet the current implementations are messy and fragmented, so we intend to create an interactive, real-time reservation system to not only unify the system but also add additional needed functionality.

 ## User Requirements